A Framework for Solving Continuous Energy and Power System Problems using Adiabatic Quantum Computing: Acknowledgment

 \section{Acknowledgment}

-The authors gratefully acknowledge the J\"ulich Supercomputing Centre for providing computing time on the D-Wave Advantage\texttrademark\, System JUPSI through the Jülich UNified Infrastructure for Quantum computing (JUNIQ).
-The research received support from the Center of Excellence RAISE, which receives funding from the European Union’s Horizon 2020–Research and Innovation Framework Programme H2020-INFRAEDI-2019-1 under grant agreement no. 951733.
-The authors also like to thank Fujitsu Technology Solutions for providing access to the QIIO software\footnote{\url{https://en-portal.research.global.fujitsu.com/kozuchi}} and, in particular, to Markus Kirsch and Matthieu Parizy for their support.
+This work is part of the DATALESs project, with project no. 482.20.602, jointly financed by the Netherlands Organization for Scientific Research (NWO) and the National Natural Science Foundation of China (NSFC).
+This work used the Dutch national e-infrastructure, with support from the SURF Cooperative under grant no. EINF-6569.
+The authors acknowledge the J\"ulich Supercomputing Centre for providing computing time on the D-Wave Advantage\texttrademark\, System JUPSI through the Jülich UNified Infrastructure for Quantum computing (JUNIQ).
+The research received support from the Center of Excellence RAISE, which is funded by the European Union's Horizon 2020-Research and Innovation Framework Programme (H2020-INFRAEDI-2019-1) under grant agreement no. 951733.
+The authors would like to further thank Fujitsu Technology Solutions for providing access to the QIIO software and to Matthieu Parizy for his support.